ribtoks/code-jamming/_posts/2019-09-25-raspberrypi-setup.md

   - pihole
 ---

 Somehow I end up breaking my Raspberry Pi all of the time.
-Today it was the sudoers file that I modified using `nano` instead of `visudo` and voila - I cannot be root anymore.
-Another time I simply forgot my user's password and apparently it's impossible to login via ssh anymore (I don't have spare physical screen and keyboard).
-So somehow it happens all of the time and I need to reimage SD card and setup everything from scratch.
-That's the reason I'm writing this note - to future myself.
-Just a step-by-step guide to streamline future setups.
+Today it was the sudoers file that I corrupted editing with `nano` instead of `visudo` and voila - I cannot be root anymore.
+Another time I simply forgot my user's password and made it impossible to login via ssh anymore (I don't have spare physical screen and keyboard).
+So somehow it happens all of the time and I find myself reimaging SD card and setting up everything from scratch every now and then.
+That's the main reason I'm writing this note - to future myself.
+Here I can find a step-by-step guide to streamline future setups.

 <!--more-->

+Small disclaimer: the one I'm going to setup today is for Pi-Hole, however 90% of steps are very common for pretty much any setup.

 ### Prepare SD card